chaseSpace/adminbg/README.md

 # adminbg

 ## Overview
-The Minimum, the simplest administration background system including authority management in Go.
+The Minimum, the Simplest administration background system including authority management in Go.

 ## Using third-party package
 - gin